-KLC Occupational Therapists (OT’s) use a variety of therapeutic methods that include modifying the home, school or work environments and providing individualized adaptations to enhance performance levels, enabling each student to achieve success and mastery with participation in school-based activities.
-Best practice for the delivery of OT services requires an integration of services within natural environment whether that be in the home, at school, or in community-based settings and job sites.
-As with all related and ancillary services at KLC, the OT provides a fluid combination of individual, small group, integrative and consultative services to support academic achievement and life skill mastery.
+KLC Occupational Therapists (OTs) use a variety of therapeutic methods that include modifying the school or work environments and providing individualized adaptations to enhance performance and participation in school-based activities.
+As with all related services at KLC, the OT provides a fluid combination of individual, small group, integrative and consultative services to support academic achievement and life skill mastery.

-In the school programs, the OT also supports students who have difficulty performing in areas such as self-care, leisure activities and work productivity.
-Whether it’s learning how to position hands to sweep a floor or learning more complex activities such as preparing a meal, the OT focuses on improving fine motor and sensory processing skills while working on academic, pre-vocational and self-care activities.
+As a child continues through their school years the OT also supports students who have difficulty performing in areas such as self-care, leisure activities and work productivity with the emphasis on improving fine motor and sensory processing skills while working on academic, pre-vocational and self-care activities.